 1. Don’t sacrifice other bills to pay your credit card bill.

-As far as student loans go, becoming delinquent will also has a lasting effect; for example, since federal student loans can’t be discharged in bankruptcy, it’s best to keep those current or you’ll be saddled with the consequences indefinitely and may have your wages garnished.
+As far as student loans go, becoming delinquent also has a lasting effect.
+Since federal student loans can’t be discharged in bankruptcy, it’s best to keep those current or you’ll be saddled with the consequences indefinitely and may have your wages garnished.
 All of these are worst-case scenarios, but they also all start with just one missed payment.

 2. Ask about grace periods.

 If you know you can’t make the card’s minimum payment at the end of the month, dial up your credit card issuer and talk options.
 Some credit card companies have grace periods after the due date for your bill.
 The grace period will give you a few more days to get the cash without suffering the penalties of a late fee.

 Your credit card issuer may grant you a reduced minimum payment for a period of time as a part of a hardship program.
 Show that you’re experiencing temporary financial difficulties, such as unemployment or unexpected medical bills, and also demonstrate that you’re working to remedy the situation within a few months.

 4. Know that your credit might not suffer.

 For most credit cards, late payments usually aren’t reported to the credit bureaus until they are more than 30 days late.
 And it typically takes 180 days of missed payments for your account to be “charged off” and sent to collections.
 As long as you get your bill payment in before that 30 days is up, the delinquent payment will likely not show up on your credit report, but you will be facing a late payment fee upwards of $25.